input-output-hk/catalyst-ci/docs/src/onboarding/workflows.md

 The publish workflow is responsible for performing the logic related to the `publish` target.
 It uses the custom `run` GitHub Action to execute the target and parse the name/tag of the resulting image.
-It then uses the custom `push` GitHub Action to retag the image and push it to the appropriate image registries.
+It then uses the custom `push` GitHub Action to re-tag the image and push it to the appropriate image registries.

 ### Inputs